eneoli/alice/README.md

 # Tests

 Alice has a series of autmatic tests.
-To run them, make sure you are in the project root and run:
+To run them, make sure you are in the project root directory and run:

 `cargo test`